Donald F. Kettl

 Three of his books have received national best-book awards.
 Kettl has twice won the Louis Brownlow Book Award of the National Academy of Public Administration for the best book published in public administration: The Transformation of Governance (2002); and System under Stress: Homeland Security and American Politics (2005).
 His book, Escaping Jurassic Government: How to Recover America’s Lost Commitment to Competence, won the 2016 award for book of the year from the American Society for Public Administration.

-Kettl holds a PhD in political science from Yale University.
+Kettl holds a doctorate in political science from Yale University.
 Prior to his appointment at the University of Maryland, he taught at the University of Pennsylvania, Columbia University, the University of Virginia, Vanderbilt University, and the University of Wisconsin-Madison.
 He is a fellow of Phi Beta Kappa and the National Academy of Public Administration.

-Kettl has consulted broadly for government organizations at all levels, in the United States and abroad, including most recently the U.S. Department of Veterans Affairs.
-He has appeared frequently in national and international media, including National Public Radio, the Fox News Channel, Good Morning America, ABC World News Tonight, NBC Nightly News, CBS Evening News, CNN’s “Anderson Cooper 360” and “The Situation Room,” the Huffington Post, as well as public television’s News Hour and the BBC.
+Kettl has consulted broadly for government organizations at all levels, in the United States and abroad, including most recently the US Department of Veterans Affairs.
+He has appeared frequently in national and international media, including National Public Radio, the Fox News Channel, Good Morning America, ABC World News Tonight, NBC Nightly News, CBS Evening News, CNN’s “Anderson Cooper 360” and “The Situation Room,” and The Huffington Post, as well as public television’s News Hour and the BBC.
 He is a regular columnist for Governing magazine, which is read by state and local government officials around the country.
 He chaired two gubernatorial blue-ribbon commissions for the Wisconsin state government, one on campaign finance reform and the other on government structure and finance.

 Kettl is a shareholder of the Green Bay Packers, along with his wife, Sue.